percona/pmm/doc/source/qan.rst

 ================================================================================

 To start working with |qan|, open the list of dashboards on the |pmm| home page.
-Then, select a host in the |gui.host| field at the top of the page from the list of database instances.  where the |pmm-client| is installed.
+Then, proceed to the |gui.host| field at the top of the page and select a host where the |pmm-client| is installed from the list of database instances.

-The list of queries opens below in a summary table.
-Be default, |qan| shows the top *ten* queries ranked by :term:`%GTT` (Grand total time) as a result of monitoring your database server for the last hour.
+The |qan| dashboard will show summary of the selected host and database activity metrics followed with the list of queries in a summary table.
+Be default, |qan|
+shows the top *ten* queries ranked by :term:`%GTT` (Grand total time) as a result of monitoring your database server for the last hour.
 Each query displays three essential metrics: *Load*, *Count*, and *Latency*.
 Also queries which are newly seen within the the time range selected are highlighted with a blue color for their better noticeability.